Network hierarchy

 Structure of a network hierarchy

-The network hierarchy is organized in a hierarchical structure.
-This hierarchy consists of sites.
+The network hierarchy consists of sites.
 A site may refer to an area, building, or floor.
-The placement of each site in the hierarchical structure depends on network hierarchy rules.
-See this figure and table to learn how you can structure different sites in your network hierarchy.
+The placement of each site depends on network hierarchy rules.
+Refer to the figure and table to learn how to structure sites in your network hierarchy.

 Site types |